lihaoyang27/payment_form/README.md

 - Verify card type firstly(only accept Visa or Mastercard), then card number validation
 - Enable button when form is fully verified
 - Press "Continue" button to pop window alert displaying form data(mimicking data upload)

+***

+### Validation

+- Name on the card: Not empty, no symbols, no spaces around.

+- Card number: Mastercard/ Visa format validation

+- Month: Not empty

+- Year: Not empty

+- CVV: Not Empty, three-character length.